UCLAdeepvision/CS188-Projects-2024Winter/_posts/2024-03-22-team3-video-diffusion.md

 ## Experiments

 We experimented with a video diffusion models using this [diffusion model](https://huggingface.co/multimodalart/diffusers_text_to_video/blob/main/Text_to_Video_with_Diffusers.ipynb).
 We examine results when changing the number of inference steps below.
 All of the images use the same prompt, duration, and number of frames.
+The code we used to generate these samples is accessible in this [Google colab notebook](https://colab.research.google.com/drive/1lp-ph3_XAeXiEKvwyvva009TH6O9H0pX?usp=sharing).

 The prompt is 'A futuristic cityscape at dusk, with flying cars weaving between neon-lit skyscrapers'.